ibrahim-s/searchWith/readme.md

 You can through a check box in setting panel, choose if you want to preserve your data folder upon installing a new version.
 This means that your data will be sustained, but added to it the newly entries in the new version.
 And that's it, hope to search for good and find it, happy searching!

+### Changes for 2.5.6 ###

+*	Replace gui.SettingsPanel with gui.settingsDialogs.SettingsPanel, to get rid of the warnings in the log.
+*	Add localization updates.

 ### Changes for 2.5.5 ###